Thursday, December 23, 2010

 The place to start is with Barrie Kerper's Istanbul: The Collected Traveler.

-Istanbul and Turkish culture, has collected nearly 600 pages of essays, stories, news items, poems, recipes and interviews on Turkey in general and Istanbul in particular.
+Ms Kerper, a longtime lover of Istanbul and Turkish culture, has collected nearly 600 pages of essays, stories, news items, poems, recipes and interviews on Turkey in general and Istanbul in particular.

-Ottoman Art by the esteemed museum director Ms Esin Atıl through debates on the origins of Turkish cuisine to John Freely's classic portrait of "The Passage of Flowers" (Istanbul's Çiçek Pasajı).
+The range of topics is almost bewildering, from an essay on Ottoman Art by the esteemed museum director Ms Esin Atıl through debates on the origins of Turkish cuisine to John Freely's classic portrait of "The Passage of Flowers" (Istanbul's Çiçek Pasajı).
 There's even an interview with yours truly.

 Ms Kerper's vision of, and acquaintance with, Turkish culture is broad and eclectic: history, architecture, art, cuisine, society, geography, literature, personalities—you name it, and she has probably included a piece of writing that touches upon it.

-Beyond Istanbul, the book includes writing about the
+Beyond Istanbul, the book includes writing about the Bosphorus, Edirne (Adrianople), Bursa (Proussa) and Gallipoli.

 If 600 pages is not enough for you, fret not.
 Ms Kerper details Recommended Reading that goes beyond each of the section headings in her book.